AxelvdS/laravel-uptime-monitor-extended/README.md

 - `ping_timeout` - Ping timeout (for ping monitors)
 - `notes` - Optional notes/description

-It also creates a `monitor_logs` table for storing check history.
+It also creates a `monitors_logs` table for storing check history.

 ## Troubleshooting